EnesRafioglu/cps-uncertainty-specification-tool/README.md

 - Form fields use dot-separated names such as `scenario.models.0.elements.0.uncertainty.min`.
 - On validation, the browser posts the form to `/api/validate`.
 - Flask receives the submitted values through `request.form`.
 - `core/form_parser.py` converts the flat form keys into a nested Python dictionary.
-An example JSON schema can be found in `example.json`.
+An example parsed scenario can be found in `example.json`.
 - The validator returns errors/warnings as JSON.
 - If validation succeeds, the UI shows a **Generate zonotopes** button.
-- Generation submits the form to `/generate`, where Python parses it again and creates the MATLAB output.
+- Generation submits the form to `/generate`, where Python parses it again and displays the MATLAB output and parsed JSON.

 ## Validation checks